Tangerine Microtan 65: Main board

+Although the board + keypad could be used stand-alone, only 423 bytes were available for user program/data/stack and there was no facility for storing/loading programs.

 Display

 The major advance that the Microtan 65 had over a lot of the competition at that time was that the video display was flicker free.
 At the time a lot of microcomputers would either access the screen memory asynchronously to the video timing (causing flicker and splats on the screen), or would write to the screen memory during a non-display period (which was slow).
 The Microtan 65 got over this problem by making use of an incidental feature of the 6502.
 The 6502 (unlike most other CPUs) has a regular period in each instruction cycle when all CPU activity is inside the chip, leaving the external memory available without using complex external arbitration logic.
 This made video display design simpler and meant that video accesses could be made at maximum speed.
 This technique is also used on the Oric-1 and Atmos, and in the unrelated Apple II.

 The 32×16 characters was the reason that the 6502 was clocked at 750 kHz.
 To get the circuitry to work at a (nearly) standard video rate meant that the pixel clock had to be 6 MHz.
 When the Microtan 65 was designed only a 1 MHz 6502 was available, and so 750 kHz was used (6 MHz divided by 8).